 OK, here are the principles in the movie that stirred my inside up and explained a lot of things to me about me:

-- 1. When you or any one asks: why do you “dance” or whatever you picked to do with your life, the motivation to “dance” is inner, and inexhaustible… like a spring.
-Not money, not fame, but that inner spring.
+- 1. When you or anyone asks: why do you "dance" or whatever you picked to do with your life, the motivation to "dance" is inner, and inexhaustible... like a spring.
+Not money motivated you, not fame motivated you, but that inner spring.
 (Your holy grail, in the language of The Art of Hunting Humans...)

 You can simply ask yourself.
 If you say: because I like it... meh.
 It has to be deeper to make you want to do the work it takes to become good at anything, including the things you are naturally good at.

 We could even talk about your health here... after all that is one of the conditions to fulfill on your ambition, your holy grail...
 If you don't want to be healthy for LIFE, you won't do much if anything for it.
 It will be a "meh"... 🙁

 I learned an expression in Landmark.
 I don't know where it came from, probably some famous philosopher.
 It says: "I can do no other"...
 Ed Deci, a psychologist, is trying to get to the source of this "I can do no other"... but of course it is fully in the invisible, so he can't.
 You have to feel it.

 Some aspects of architecture held "I can do no other" for me, but not more than 3%.
 The rest was drudgery.

 - 2. When you find your "I can do no other" then even teaching it, mentoring someone to do it, someone who has talent and that magical piece, will make you come alive...

 I left architecture in 1988... and haven't missed it.
 Not at all.
 That should tell you something.

 - 3. There is a huge gap between being just naturally good at something and that thing...
 The shift that bridges the gap comes to our young heroine in the form of gently falling like the feathers of a bird that land softly.